PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ## Preparation

-In order to deploy a node, you will need the following 3 pieces of information from the HUB:
+In order to deploy a node, you will need the following pieces of information for your node's robot from the Hub:

-1. A robot user name [(see Robots)](../admin/robots.md)
-2. The secret for the robot user [(see Robots)](../admin/robots.md)
-3. A UUID for your registered node [(see Node Registration)](../deployment/node-registration)
+1. Name **or** ID
+2. Secret (not hashed!)

 With this information, you can either edit the `values.yaml` file included with the FLAME Node helm chart or create you own values template file to be applied to the installation and upgrades of the node such that it looks like this: